druttka/git-well/README.md

 - What about fetch versus pull?
 - What about forks?
 - Why is my new PR for one new commit also including a large number of old commits?
-- What about rebase versus merge?
-- What about squashing?
 - What about stashing?

 ## License